klis87/redux-requests/docusaurus/docs/api-reference/create-requests-store.md

 ---
 title: createRequestsStore
-description: createRequestsStore API reference for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: createRequestsStore API reference for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 As always, in order to create a request, you must dispatch a **request action**, for instance: